jpnurmi/znc/README.md

 ## Installing ZNC

-Installation from source code is performed using the `automake` toolchain.
+Installation from source code is performed using the `CMake` build system.
-If you are building from git, you will need to run `./autogen.sh` first to produce the `configure` script.

 ```shell
 ./configure